After Christmas Break Classroom Activities to Re-engage Students | Belekar Sir’s Academy

 Classroom Goals Wall

-Create a collaborative bulletin board where every student contributes their personal goal for the semester.
-Provide colorful paper shapes like snowflakes, snowmen, or simple rectangles where students write or draw their goals.
-Display these prominently and reference them throughout the semester to maintain motivation.
+Collaborative bulletin board where every student contributes a personal goal for the semester.
+Display prominently and reference throughout the year.

 Gratitude Circle